Chethandc2014/swagger-wiki/java-jax-rs.md

 ## Troubleshooting

-<li> Note that jersey 1.10 or greater requires you to add some additional artifacts than what are currently in the samples:
+<li> Note that jersey 1.10 or greater requires you to add some additional artifacts which are currently not in the samples:

 ```xml
       <dependency>